-Following his March to the Sea, Union Major General William T. Sherman drove northward into the Carolinas, splitting his force into two parts.
-Major General Henry W. Slocum commanded the left wing, while Major General Oliver O. Howard commanded the right.
-The plan was to march through the Carolinas, destroying railroads and disrupting supply lines, before joining Ulysses S. Grant’s army near Richmond.
+Following his March to the Sea, Union Maj.
+Gen. William T. Sherman drove northward into the Carolinas, splitting his force into two groups.
+Maj.
+Gen. Henry W. Slocum commanded the left wing, while Maj.
+Gen. Oliver O. Howard commanded the right.
+The plan was to march through the Carolinas, destroying railroads and disrupting supply lines before joining Ulysses S. Grant’s army near Richmond.
 On March 16, Slocum’s wing was slowed by Lt.
 Gen. William Hardee’s corps at Averasboro, North Carolina, where after a day of heavy fighting the Confederates were forced to withdraw.
 On March 19, as the respective wings approached Goldsboro, North Carolina, Slocum’s wing encountered the entrenched Confederates of Joseph E. Johnston, who had concentrated at Bentonville with the hope of slowing the Union advance.

-The next day, the right wing of the Union Army arrived to reinforce Slocum, which put the Confederates at a huge numerical disadvantage.
+The next day, Howard's right wing of the Union Army arrived to reinforce Slocum, which put the Confederates at a numerical disadvantage.
 Sherman expected Johnston to retreat and was inclined to let him do so.
-However, while Johnston did begin evacuating his wounded, he refused to give up his tenuous position, guarding his only route of escape across Mill Creek.
-His only hope for success in the face of such an overwhelming numerical disadvantage was to entice Sherman into attacking his entrenched position, something Sherman was unlikely to do.
-A few sporadic skirmishes occurred throughout the day on March 20th, but no major action ensued.
+Although Johnston began evacuating his wounded, he refused to give up his tenuous position, guarding his only route of escape across Mill Creek.
+Outnumbered, his only hope for success was to entice Sherman into attacking his entrenched position, something Sherman was unlikely to do.
+A few sporadic skirmishes occurred throughout the day on March 20, but no major action ensued.